-Improving trade show sales is always a priority.
+Being able to boost trade show sales is always a priority.
 Be creative.
-Lean into what helps your business stand out from the rest, whether it be boasting your brand colors or sharing your product or service in a smart, engaging way.
+Lean into what helps your business stand out from the rest, whether it be boasting your brand colors or sharing your product or service in a smart, engaging way on merchandise display stands.

 Shelf units yield a lot of display space from a small amount of floor space by going vertical.
 They also offer extra space for large graphics that help spread your visual branding and message.
 Plan carefully when you want to incorporate shelf units into your booth, especially when it comes to traffic flow.
 If the placement of your shelf display creates a bottleneck for people who want to get in and out, they’ll spend less time looking at the merchandise.
 If people walking on the aisle see a traffic jam in your booth, they’re more likely to keep walking.
 And if the people who are already in your booth are blocking the products from view, passers-by have no reason to come back later.
 Placing shelves perpendicular to the aisle ensures that at least some of your products are visible from the aisle, even when the booth gets crowded.